 As winter continues, it’s important to remember that our pets also need protection from harsh weather.
 Short-haired dogs and breeds that are susceptible to the cold may need a dog jacket or sweater outdoors.
 And no matter how hardy your dog is, his paws should be protected from snow, ice, salt, and ice melt chemicals.
 Icy particles and snow can collect between his toes, and most road salts and deicers are toxic to dogs.
-Consider keeping his feet warm—and safe—with winter dog boots.
+Consider keeping his feet warm—and safe—with the best dog boots for winter

 How to Choose the Right Dog Boots